 Norby returned to the university in 1998 as a proposal writer.
 She worked with the late Prem Paul, former vice chancellor for research, and Mike Zeleny, now chief of staff and associate to the chancellor, to build the university into a research powerhouse.
 Norby established the Office of Proposal Development, which helps investigators develop grant proposals and secure funding for their research, and the Office of Research Communications, that produces print, web and social media communicating Nebraska research to internal and external audiences.

 Norby has played a key role in establishing and securing funding for major projects, centers and institutes at the university.
 Key projects include the Nebraska Center for Virology, the Extreme Light Laboratory, NEBRASKA MATH, Johnny Carson Center for Emerging Media Arts, Nebraska Center for Energy Sciences Research and the Robert B. Daugherty Water for Food Global Institute.
-From 2012–2013, she was Associate Director of DWFI and developed staff, programmatic areas and strategic and marketing plans for the institute.
+From 2012 to 2013, she was associate director of DWFI and developed staff, programmatic areas and strategic and marketing plans for the institute.

 April 14, 1917 – July 18, 1987

-Robert A. Olson, soil scientist and professor of agronomy at the University of Nebraska–Lincoln from 1948–1986, became Nebraska’s first full-time extension agronomist specializing in soils, initiating extensive fertilizer and soil testing operations.
+Robert A. Olson, soil scientist and professor of agronomy at the University of Nebraska–Lincoln from 1948 to 1986, became Nebraska’s first full-time extension agronomist specializing in soils, initiating extensive fertilizer and soil testing operations.

 Olson and colleagues proved that excessive nitrogen fertilizer could actually hurt crop yield and warned that improper use of fertilizer eventually would pollute ground water.
 Their work had major implications in the efficient use of fertilizer nitrogen, the environmental impact of nutrient use in agriculture, the upgrading of soil testing as an economic and environmental monitor and the interaction of tillage method and fertilizer use efficiency.
 They provided farmers greater consistency and integrity to soil testing recommendations.

-Born in Fullerton, Nebraska, Olsen attended elementary and high school in Genoa.
+Born in Fullerton, Nebraska, Olson attended elementary and high school in Genoa.
 He received an A.B. degree in chemistry and soils from Nebraska in 1938.

-During World War II, Olson served as a lieutenant air navigator in the U.S. Navy from 1943–1946.
+During World War II, Olson served as a lieutenant air navigator in the U.S. Navy from 1943 to 1946.
 After the war, he returned to Nebraska and obtained a Master of Science degree in soils.
 He was appointed to the agronomy faculty at Nebraska in 1948 and promoted to professor of soils in 1957.

 Olson also served as a consultant to numerous U.S. and European agricultural agencies.
 His experience with radioisotopes in agronomic research led to appointments to the Organization for European Economic Cooperation in Paris in 1958 and to the International Atomic Energy Agency Soil Section in Vienna in 1962.

-From 1967–1969, Olson served as a project manager for the Food for Hunger Campaign Fertilizer Program for the Food and Agriculture Organization in Rome.
-He served as acting director of the Agricultural Division of the IAEA/FAO in Vienna, Austria, in 1974–75.
+From 1967 to 1969, Olson served as a project manager for the Food for Hunger Campaign Fertilizer Program for the Food and Agriculture Organization in Rome.
+He served as acting director of the Agricultural Division of the IAEA/FAO in Vienna, Austria, in 1974 to 75.